JAPHETHNYARANGA/UptickNoteApi/README.md

 # Api End Points

-* When running the application on local host, the base url for the application is `http://127.0.0.1:8000/api/`
+* When running the application on local host, the base url for the application is `http://127.0.0.1:8000/`

 ## Authentication Endpoints
 ### Login
-* Login endpoitn - `/login`
+* Login endpoint - `/api/login`
 * The required parameters for login are `email` and `password`.
 * The expected login sucess response is {<br>
    ` "success": true,`